gargijs/highlightex/README.md

 # How to Install as Chrome Extension?
- * * You can download this from the Chrome Store:
+* You can download this from the Chrome Store.
 * The Highlightex Chrome Store Page
 * To install from source added as an "unpacked extension":
 * download the zip file from releases